kyoushi/CIS565/README.md

     pip install robotframework-requests

+    pip install requests

+    check console logs for errors and install any missing pip

 Robot Framework 3.0 and newer support Python 3 in addition to Python 2.
 Also this demo project is nowadays Python 3 compatible.